 The cause of cutaneous vasculitis in dogs is unknown in about half of cases.
 Vets refer to this as idiopathic cutaneous vasculitis.
 The main cause of the symptoms is an abnormal immune system response, which can happen due to a number of reasons.

-Here are several conditions that can cause immune system abnormalities that lead to cutaneous vasculitis:
+Here are several health issues that can cause immune system abnormalities that lead to this condition:

 - Bacterial or viral infections